 The testimony relates to the unfortunate destiny of 111 peaceful cultivators from New Caledonia.
 In 1931 New Caledonian Kanaks left Noumea for Paris on the occasion of the Paris Colonial Exhibition of 1931.

 The quiet cultivators were promised a pleasant stay at the Exhibition, and sightseeing in Paris and France.
 On arrival in Marseille, they were directly brought into the Jardin d’Acclimatation in Paris and put on display cast as “savage polygamists and cannibals”.

 Among the exhibited Kanaks were members of the family of the famous French soccer player, Christian Karembeu, who relates the story in a book.

 Commemorative plaques inside the Jardin d’Acclimatation

 Once inside the Jardin d’Acclimatation, other commemorative plaques reveal the disgraceful events that took place there at the expense of non-European indigenous peoples.
-The content of the message is far too complicated to the children who have come to spend a great moment playing and aim more to the accompanying adults.
+The content of the message is far too complicated for the children who have come to spend a great moment playing and aim more at the accompanying adults.

 Scientific experimentation, curiosity about others, colonial expansion, a passion for exoticism